morrigan/user-behavior-anomaly-detector/README.md

 ###### Repository

 - Download the repository using `git clone`.
-- Install pip requirements with the following command: `sudo pip install -r requirements.txt`.
+- Install pip requirements with the following command: `pip install -r requirements.txt`.
 Python 2.7 is required.
 I don't guarantee that everything works with Python 3+ but please feel free to try.

 ## How to use

-- Start osquery first i.e. `sudo service osqueryd start`.
+- Start osquery first i.e. `sudo service osqueryd start` or `/usr/local/bin/osqueryd`.
+Osquery in this case doesn't require root access.
-- You can start the program by choosing the wanted algorithms i.e. `sudo python main.py -a OCSVM`.
+- You can start the program by choosing the wanted algorithms i.e. `python main.py -a OCSVM`.
     Default algorithm is LSTM.
 You can also change the queries result log file using the `-l` flag, default is `/var/log/osquery/osqueryd.results.log`.
-    Osquery runs and writes files as sudo so we need our python script to run as root.
+    If you are running osquery as root, use sudo to run python script because it needs to be able to read log file.
+- *Training* model is built for each user since each user is expected to have different behavior.
+First part of the main script is training a new model by processing all actions in the log file and considering them as normal behavior.
+On top of that model, predictions are made on each new action that comes in.

 ## License